michodgs25/Sprint/README.md

 * The site should be appealing to view, using imagery and bright colors.

 * Input forms to be intuitive, if user has previously entered the same information, those details will already be filled in for example: name, last name, gender and postcode.

+* User can search specific logged activities.

+* Users can share their activies via social media.

 #### Main Fonts used in this project